thurman024/thurman024.github.io/_posts/2018-06-12-patterns_in_js.markdown

 $("div.for-new-object).html(newHtml) // (step 5)
 ```

 That's it!
-As always, you can refractor this code by breaking it into module functions.
+As always, you can refractor this code by breaking it into modular functions.
 But hopefully this explanation combines some JS concepts to paint a broad pattern to utilize in your project.